 The goal of this guide is to help you navigate the Walden Library and find a peer-reviewed article on a public health topic.
 You will learn:

 If you'd like to refresh your basic search techniques using the Walden Library, please review the following:

 The Library offers a variety of resources geared specifically to students studying in areas of health science.
-Here is how you can access them:
+Below are instructions on how you can access health sciences related resources: